civican/legisinfo/42-1/bills/C-77/bill_text.md

 **(3)** The terms of payment of a fine may be varied by the military judge who imposed the fine or a military judge designated by the Chief Military Judge.

-> **Explanatory Note**:
-> Existing text of subsection 145(3):
-> *Existing Text*:
-> > The terms of payment of a fine may be varied, in the case of a summary trial, by the officer who conducted the trial, and in the case of a court martial, by the military judge who imposed the fine or a military judge designated by the Chief Military Judge.

 ### Section 15

 Section 147 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 147:
-> *Existing Text*:
-> > The authority of a service tribunal to impose punishments may be limited in accordance with regulations made by the Governor in Council.

 ### Section 16